 Example: A contingency STAR designed to be used when a DVOR is out of service.
+Where the contingency procedure.

-Where the DVOR is being removed and the STAR replicated in RNAV, there is no requirement for a contingency procedure.
+DVOR is being removed and the STAR replicated in RNAV, there is no requirement for a

-Desired Outcome: Withdraw the contingency STAR from service, since using PBN satellite-based navigation the replicated replacement for the primary STAR will always be available.
+Desired Outcome: Withdraw the contingency STAR from service, since using satellite based or DME/DME

+PBN navigation the replicated replacement for the primary STAR will always be available.

 Connectivity for relevant ATS routes/ waypoints will be retained.